hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_29e75b9e-7fa5-4d89-b69c-e500153c2dbc-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts and their AI companions conducting experiments on the edge of a black hole, with time and space warping around them."
+"A team of Ainautes and their AI companions conducting experiments on the edge of a black hole, with time and space warping around them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.